kumahq/kuma-demo/kubernetes/README.md

 ```

 The [all-in-one YAML file](/kubernetes/kuma-demo-aio.yaml) deploys our application across four pods:
-1. The first pod is an Elasticsearch service that stores all the items in our marketplace.
+1. The first pod is an Postgresql service that stores all the items in our marketplace.
 2. The second pod is the frontend application that will give you a GUI to query the items/reviews.
    * Throughout this guide, we will be port-forwarding this `kuma-demo-app-656c95dcb5-6pshm` pod to access the marketplace's frontend GUI.
 Please replace any reference of this pod with your pod's name.
 3. The third pod is a Node application that represents a backend.